dmeehan1968/react-component-library/.junie/guidelines.md

 - We use `happy-dom` to provide DOM APIs under Bun.
 It is registered automatically via `bunfig.toml` → `[test].preload = ["./test/setup.ts"]`.
 - No Jest/Vitest dependency is required; we use Bun’s runner with RTL.

-### Test locations, naming, and DSLs
+### Test locations, naming, and helpers
-- Co-locate tests and their DSL helpers next to the feature module.
+- Co-locate tests and their helper classes next to the feature module.
   - Example: for `src/App.tsx`
-    - `src/App.test.dsl.tsx` — tiny helper layer (render function + semantic getters)
+    - `src/App.test.helper.tsx` — `AppHelper` class encapsulating render, semantic queries, user actions, and an `unmount()` cleanup.
-    - `src/App.test.tsx` — readable tests using the DSL
+    - `src/App.test.tsx` — readable tests using the helper.
 - Supported suffixes: `.test.ts`, `.spec.ts`, and TSX variants.
 - Use `import { describe, it, expect } from 'bun:test'` in tests.